 The main lookout point at the top of the mountain is called Hell Peek Point .
 A jagged cliff that juts out from the mountain, it offers a spectacular view straight down.
 From here, you can see huge areas of the Boso Peninsula and much of Tokyo Bay.
 On clear days, you can see as far as Mt.
 Fuji.

-The peak has a restaurant, telescopes for closer viewing, a souvenir shop, and activities for kids.
+The ropeway station at the peak has a restaurant, telescopes for closer viewing, and a souvenir shop.

 The giant Buddha